How to Share Social Emotional Learning Priorities With Your Team

 We’ve created a customizable SEL presentation you can use to share your school or district’s approach with your team.
 It’s designed so that you can use the graphics and text that works for your community and modify the presentation to communicate your social-emotional learning priorities, vocabulary, and theories of action.
 The presentation touches on key research that shows SEL’s positive impact on student outcomes and provides examples of what SEL can look like in schools.

-Since your community is working to achieve shared social-emotional learning priorities and goals, you’ll want to present key terms and vocabulary.
-First to check for understanding among your teachers and staff to make sure everyone uses terms with colleagues and students to powerfully reinforce SEL skills and behaviors.
-Just as it is important to have common understandings of Lexile scores and math standards when striving toward academic targets, your team should share definitions of SEL terms and standards.
+Since your community is working to achieve shared social-emotional learning goals, you’ll want to present key terms and vocabulary.
+First, check for understanding among your teachers and staff to make sure everyone uses terms with colleagues and students to reinforce SEL skills and behaviors.
+Just as it is important to have common understandings of Lexile scores and math standards when striving toward academic targets, your team should have shared definitions of SEL terms and standards.
 Different districts will want to focus on different areas of SEL.
 Since the deck is editable, you can use vocabulary that matters in your context.

 After establishing that shared vocabulary, the presentation walks your audience through the skills educators can help foster in students, such as growth mindset, self-management, and social awareness, and the supports adults can build in partnership with students, including school climate, student-teacher relationships, and school safety.